3MFConsortium/spec_production/3MF Production Extension.md

 </Relationships>
 ```

 Non-root model files MUST not be referenced from the root .rels file.
-Referenced model files MUST be included the .rels file from the referencing model file according to the part relationship defined in OPC.
+Referenced model files MUST be included in the .rels file from the referencing model file according to the part relationship defined in OPC.
 For example, assuming that the root model file in the /3D folder is named model.model, the non-root model file references MUST be in the /3D/\_rels/model.model.rels file:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>